 Nature of Science

-This animation shows the movement of the tectonic plates that make up the Earth’s crust.
+This animated video shows the movement of the tectonic plates that make up the Earth’s crust.
 Watch how New Zealand was formed.